How to Design and Print a Half Drop Repeating Pattern

 Use your lino tools to carve out the white areas of your block.

+If printing onto fabric, pin the fabric onto a padded surface.
 Place your block in the top left corner of your fabric.
 An arrow on the back helps to make sure it’s always up the right way.
 Press the back of the lock with the flat of your hand to print.

 Place your next print directly below the first.